AgentTroll/blog/2019-07-28-lets-talk-privacy.md

 want people to know.
 But let's say that you don't care.
 That does not mean that you shouldn't be entitled to be able to control the data advertising companies collect.
-Like I described in the reasons why I personally care about privacy, I stated that it was about controlling my information.
+Like I describe in the reasons why I personally care about privacy, I state that it was about controlling my information.
 If you do not care about your information, you are implicitly allowing for that information to be released about yourself.
 So although you don't care about